anotherRedbeard/api-mgmt-infrastructure/README.md

         user@Azure:~$ az group create -g ar-scus-apis-rg-dev --location southcentralus user@Azure:~$ az deployment group create -g ar-scus-apis-rg-dev --template-file Api-template.json  --parameters Api-template-dev.parameters.json
         ```

+    4. Once the template is deployed you will need to allow the system identity that was created to have access to Azure Sql Server and the enterprise key vault.
+Here are the steps to follow to do that.

+       1. Updating the enterprise key vault
+            1. Go to the enterprise key vault (in our case it is named ar-enterprise-kv-dev)
+            2. Click on 'Access Policies' under the Settings blade
+            3. Click '+ Add Access Policy', which will open up the Add access policy screen
+                  1. Select the permissions you want or use a template
+                  2. Select the principal (in this case it will be the principals for each of the functions)
+                  3. Hit the Add button, then click the Save button
+       2. Updating Azure Sql
+            1. Login to the ODS database using an admin account and run the script found at /Database/ODS/ODSCreateUserRoles-dev.sql.
+Note that the users you are creating are the same name as the Azure functions, this is the name of the managed identity in Azure AD.
+If the identity is system-assigned it is always the same as the name of the App Service.
+See <https://docs.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-connect-msi#grant-permissions-to-managed-identity> for more details on this.